 We treat patients who are worried about their moles, as well as people who want them removed for cosmetic reasons.

-Our team of experienced plastic surgeons provide fast access to the highest quality of care every step of the way, all from our state-of-the-art Spire Hospital Manchester which opened in 2017.
+Our team of experienced plastic surgeons provide fast access to the highest quality of care every step of the way, all from our state-of-the-art Pines Hospital Manchester.
 The hospital is conveniently located near all the main transport routes, so is easily accessible by car, train or plane.

-The first step is to attend an initial consultation with one of our plastic surgeons, Mr James Murphy or Mr Adam Goodwin.
-Both have been practising for 20+ years and are Fellows of the Royal College of Plastic Surgeons, and members of the British Association of Aesthetic Plastic Surgeons.
+The first step is to attend an initial consultation with one of our consultant plastic surgeons.
+Both have extensive experience in their respective fields and are Fellows of the Royal College of Plastic Surgeons.

 Our service for mole removal in Manchester is very straight-forward, and you will be looked after in the comfort of our beautiful hospital.
 From your initial consultation through to your treatment and after-care, we aim to provide first-class service, giving you complete peace of mind.
 Whether you have just one mole that needs removing or several, you’re in safe hands with our specialist and caring team.